taytwkim/hello-cpp/00/README.md

 When we run `clang++` or `g++`, the command acts as a driver that typically runs the whole pipeline in order.

-It preprocesses our source (#include, macros), compiles it, assembles it into an object file, and then links the object file with the required libraries to produce an executable.
+It preprocesses our source (`#include`, macros), compiles it, assembles it into an object file, and then links the object file with the required libraries to produce an executable.

 So the order is: preprocessor → compiler → assembler → linker.